Rod Dreher: Controversies

 In the early 2010s, Dreher involved himself in a controversy surrounding Metropolitan Jonah, then serving as the primate of the Orthodox Church in America (OCA), who had encountered resistance in his attempts to involve the OCA more heavily in political issues, such as abortion and gay marriage.
 Dreher started an anonymous website called OCA Truth, which published alleged private information about an opponent in the controversy.
 Dreher's connection with the website was exposed when emails connected to the website were leaked.
 Dreher later described his involvement in the affair as "foolish".

 In May 2017, Dreher published, without context, remarks of Professor Tommy Curry of Texas A&M University, quoting a single sentence from the remarks misleadingly to suggest that Curry had incited violence against white people.
 Curry was subsequently subjected to a wave of racist abuse and intimidation.
 Dreher said that he did not seek comment from Curry prior to publishing his blog post, and Curry received the support of his faculty colleagues and university president.

 In January 2020, Dreher was named in a lawsuit brought by the parents of Kayla Kenney, a 15-year-old girl whose private Instagram images he posted to his blog allegedly without parental permission, and against whom he made allegations of sexual harassment, based on anonymous sources, that are denied by the girl and her family.
 The lawsuit accuses Dreher of defamation, intentional infliction of emotional distress, and invasion of privacy.

 Personal life

 Dreher married Julie Harris Dreher in 1997.
 Dreher announced publicly through his blog the couple had begun the divorce process in April 2022.
 The couple had three children together.
 Dreher lived in East Baton Rouge Parish, Louisiana.
-Raised a Methodist, he converted to Roman Catholicism in 1993, and subsequently wrote widely in the Catholic press.
+Raised a Methodist, he left organized religion before converting to Roman Catholicism in 1993 at the age of 26, and subsequently wrote widely in the Catholic press.
 Covering the Catholic Church's sex abuse scandal, starting in 2001, led him to question his Catholicism, and on October 12, 2006, he announced his conversion to Eastern Orthodoxy.
 At the time, Dreher had argued that the scandal was not so much a "pedophile problem," but that the "sexual abuse of minors is facilitated by a secret, powerful network of gay priests," known as the "Lavender Mafia."

+In 2022, following his separation from his wife, Dreher moved to Budapest, Hungary, where he lives in what he has described as a self-imposed "exile".

+Dreher wrote that FBI documents uncovered in 2022 named his father Ray Dreher as a leader (Exalted Cyclops) of the Ku Klux Klan, a revelation which Dreher described as "proof of a terrible story that I had long suspected was true, but hoped against hope was not."
+Ray Dreher Sr. and his brother, Murphy Dreher Jr., were close to local U.S. Representative and noted Klansman John Rarick; all three men belonged to the same Masonic lodge.